leta-krahenbuhl/notebooks/README.md

   - Each time you do the habit that week you fill out one circle
   - Each habit has a start next to it as well which can be filled out when all circles have been completed that week
 - Chose when you want to archive habit, eg after completing 4 weeks in a row.
 Once that’s done you get a message that you achieved it and it gets archived.
 You can see all archived habits that year.
-- Can see habits in a calendar
+- Can see habits in calendar
-- Nth: habits can be tracked weekly, monthly or yearly

 #### Mood Tracker